 - By Bike: In the summer, I get almost everywhere by bike.
 I love riding my bike from Banff to Canmore and vice versa on the Legacy Trail.
 There’s also a fabulous pathway in Canmore called the Three Sisters Pathway.
 If you are driving from your home, I recommend bringing bikes to explore the park.
 Rebound Cycle and Gear Up have bike rentals in Canmore.

 - Canmore Parking: Parking in the Town of Canmore can be challenging during peak summer months.
-Paid parking will come into effect in the Town Centre and Quarry Lake starting in late June 2022 and will be in effect seven days per week from 8 a.m. – 8 p.m until October.
+Paid parking is in effect in the Town Centre and Quarry Lake starting and will be in effect seven days per week from 8 a.m. – 8 p.m.
 You can find Canmore parking info on the Town website.

 Do You Need a Parks Pass for Canmore